Mark's random set of utilities

 files will automatically be converted to timestamped PDF files, and these will be uploaded to ELN as well.

 This plugin relies on the ELN plugin being up & running.
-Without ELN metadata on project, study and experiment it will not run.
+Without ELN metadata on project, study and experiment it will not upload anything.

 - Install Irods i-commands & make sure you are authenticated.